hirdey795/assistpro/README.md

 Need to Think more about that.
 ```
 # Layer 4
 The Course offered at Community College (Layer 3) that articulates to the course listed at Layer 2.
+IF NO Course articulated then Layer 4 => null
 ```bash
 {"UC Berkeley" : ["MATH 1A" : ["Sacramento City College" : ["MATH 400"]} // OR
 {"UC Berkeley" : ["ENGLISH R1A" : ["De Anza College" : ["EWRT 1A","EWRT 1AH","ESL 5"]]]}